TDAP organises ‘Her Hunar’ exhibition

-ISLAMABAD: Trade Development Authority of Pakistan (TDAP) on Saturday organized Her Hunar exhibition at Pak-China Friendship Center.

-The event was inaugurated by Minister of State for Commerce, Malik Ghulam M. Raza Rabbani Khar.
+ISLAMABAD: Trade Development Authority of Pakistan (TDAP) organized Her Hunar exhibition at Pak-China Friendship Centre.
+The event was inaugurated by Chief Guest Malik Ghulam M. Raza Rabani Khar (Minister of State for Commerce).

-More than 40 representatives of diplomatic community also attended the inaugural session and enjoyed cultural performance of Gilgit-Baltistan, Kelash, Chitral and Kashmir.
-In exhibition, 130 women entrepreneurs are exhibiting their products.
+More than 40 representatives of diplomatic community also attended the inaugural session and enjoyed cultural performance of Gilgit Baltistan, Kelash, Chitral and Kashmir.

 Copyright Business Recorder, 2023